CS FMP 200 - Car radio AEG - Free user manual and instructions

 - TA ALARM mode:

-When newly tuned station does not
+When a newly tuned station does not

 b) PI SOUND or PI MUTE

-If a car cruises that critical area back and forth, an oscillation phenomenon can be occurred, because the different PI code can be received from 100 MHz with "XXX"PI.
-The car radio has special procedure to reduce even this kind of unavoidable situation however there is a limit to be escaped from this serious case perfectly.
+If a car cruises that critical area back and forth, an oscillation phenomenon can occur, because a different PI code can be received from 100 MHz with "XXX" PI.
+The car radio has a special procedure to reduce even this kind of unavoidable situation; however, there is a limit to escaping this serious case perfectly.

-When above different PI sound (DIP) is heard once in a while, the DIP's sound will be heard for a short time. - PI MUTE mode:
+- PI SOUND mode: When the above different PI sound (DIP) is heard once in a while, the DIP's sound will be heard for a short time.

-Under above same situation, a mute sound will be heard for a short time.
+- PI MUTE mode: Under the same situation as above, a mute sound will be heard for a short time.

 c) RETUNE L or RETUNE S mode The initial time of automatic TA search or PI search modes is selected.